 The Indianapolis 500 is one of the biggest events in auto racing each year.
 More than 257,000 people can fill the seats outside of the 2.5-mile oval, while another 130,000 can pack into the infield, making for a potential capacity of roughly 400,000.
 That is why this event is labeled The Greatest Spectacle in Racing.

-One of the biggest reasons is all of the crashes that can occur each year.
-When you have 33 IndyCars averaging speeds of 150 miles per hour, there is a lot that can go wrong.
+One of the biggest reasons racing is so popular is that it’s dangerous.
+Crashes can occur each year drivers take to the track.
+When you have 33 Indy Cars averaging speeds of 150-plus miles per hour, there is a lot that can go wrong.
 I’m going to cover some of the accidents that have happened in this race throughout the years.
 Safety wasn’t as big of an issue 50-100 years ago as it is today, which you’ll be able to tell by some of the facts that I post.

-Swede left the track conscious, but he would die 33 days laster in the hospital.
+Swede left the track conscious, but he would die 33 days later in the hospital.
 Adding insult to injury is the fact that Swede’s crew member, Armando Teran, was killed when a fire truck racing to save Savage hit him.
 Also, Salt Walther crashed in the front straightaway early in the race and was severely burned.

 In 1935, Clay Weatherly was driving the same car that Johnny Hannon had fatally crashed in ten days earlier during testing.
 Weatherly went flying into and over the wall in turn four and was already pronounced dead when rescue crews arrived.

 The next death occurred in 1929 when Bill Spence turned over in turn two on lap ten, throwing him from the car.
 He died en route to the hospital from a fractured skull.
 Four years later, both Mark Billman and Lester Sprangler died in 1933.